SAP/luigi/docs/luigi-client-api.md

 ## uxManager

-Use the UX Manager to manage the appearance in Luigi.
+Use the UX Manager to manage the appearance features in Luigi.

 ### showLoadingIndicator